 Who is your favorite character besides your own?

 We were out of time for questions because he had to get back on set.
-But we had time for a quick group photo… but he hammed it up and did a couple different poses with us and demanded that he get a selfie on his own phone.
+But we had time for a quick group photo.
+He hammed it up and did a couple of different poses with us and demanded that he get a selfie on his own phone.

 Guardians of the Galaxy Vol. 2 is in theaters May 5th!